-A trap beneath the sink was of a type that is no longer allowed to be installed in new construction for safety reasons.
-Although this type of trap may have been commonly considered safe at the time the home was originally constructed, as general knowledge of safe building practices has improved with the passage of time, building standards have changed to reflect current understanding.
-Unless otherwise noted, there was no leak and no odor detected at the time of the inpsection.
-The Inspector recommends that you consider updating the existing traps to meet generally-accepted current standards by installing P-traps.
-All work should be performed by a qualified plumbing contractor.
+A trap beneath the sink was of a type that is no longer installed in new construction.
+This type of trap may have been commonly considered acceptable at the time the home was constructed.
+Unless otherwise noted, there was no leak and no odor detected at the time of the inspection.
+The Inspector recommends that if any work or replacement of this trap is needed, consider updating to meet generally-accepted current standards by installing P-traps.

 Here is a quick video I made to help show you what it means to have an Obsolete Trap

 Loose or missing caulking around fixture.
+This could allow for water intrusion and damage.
 Recommend re-caulking.

 In this bathroom, the toilet was loose at the floor and should be re-attached by a qualified plumbing contractor.